Holy Week & Easter

 Please note that if you wish to make your confession on Good Friday, you may do so 10:30-11:30am, or 3:30-5pm.

 On Good Friday, from noon until 3pm, in a dimly lit church with an altar stripped bare, we gather together to contemplate the mystery of God incarnate, sacrificed for those he created and loves.
 The Three Hours Devotion is unique among the services held at Saint Thomas.
 In contrast to most worship services at the High Altar, there are no processions, no motets or anthems, no readings from the Old Testament or the Epistles, and no Holy Communion.
 The treble voices of the choir and the pealing of the bells are silenced.

 The service involves a series of seven meditations on the seven last words of Christ spoken from the cross.
-This year they are offered by the clergy of Saint Thomas Church: Fr.
-Turner, Fr.
-Spurlock, and Fr.
-Daniels.
+This year they are offered by The Rev. Fleming Rutledge.
 Between each meditation, there are prayers, psalms, hymns and long periods of silence.
 You may stay for the entire three hours (as many do), or you may come for any part of it.

 The service ends at 3pm, the traditional time we commemorate the death of Christ, at which point the bell tolls 33 times.

 When evening comes, we offer the second liturgy of the Triduum: the Solemn Liturgy of Good Friday at 5:30pm.
 Beginning where the Solemn Liturgy of Maundy Thursday ended, with the Lord betrayed and abandoned, the church remains unadorned.

 It is on this night that we hear Chapter 53 of Isaiah, words that reveraberate throughout history, immortalized in music by Handel’s Messiah:

 He is despised and rejected of men; a man of sorrows, and acquainted with grief: and we hid as it were our faces from him; he was despised, and we esteemed him not.